nightwatchjs/nightwatch-docs/guide/running-tests/command-line-options.md

+---
+description: Reference to list of command line options supported by nightwatch test runner
+---

 ## Command-line Options

 The test runner supports a number of run-time options to be passed to.
 To view all, run the following: